alikthename/sotnikdv.github.io/_posts/2015-03-29-i-wanna-blog.markdown

 categories: Common Beginners
 ---

-Please hold on and find few minutes for [this interesting article](http://http://blog.vjeux.com/2011/analysis/start-a-technical-blog-its-worth-it.html), IMHO it's a good summary why you should consider to create your own blog.
+Look at [this interesting article](http://http://blog.vjeux.com/2011/analysis/start-a-technical-blog-its-worth-it.html), IMHO it's a good summary why you should consider to create your own blog.

 So let me explain what you need to create a blog.
 Most of you are experienced engineers, so this post is not for you, but for beginners.